 In order to approve the welding consumables and welding processes, the requirements to which are not specified in the Rules, the scope of testing may comply with the standards recognized by the Register.

-4.1.4 Certificate of Approval for Welding Consumables.
+4.1.4 Issuance of the Certificate.